 He returned from Fu-la-erh-chi September 5, 1900.
 He found the regiment having set out as part of the detachment of General Rennenkampf at Syan-si-na.
 He took part in the campaign against Pe-tu-na September 9, 1900.
 He took part in the campaign against Kuan-ch'eng-tsu from September 19 to September 21, 1900.

-versts south from Kuan-Ch-eng-tzu to free a missionary; that he
+men 60 versts south from Kuan-Ch-eng-tzu to free a missionary;

-campaign against Ta-ku-shan from September 25 to September 28,
+the campaign against Ta-ku-shan from September 25 to September

-find missionary Lavesier September 29, 1900.
-He had a skirmish
+to find missionary Lavesier September 29, 1900.
+He had a

-freed the missionary at 130 versts north from Ta-ku-shan.
-He was
+day he freed the missionary at 130 versts north from

 Continuation of Timeline Based on Bulatovich's Military Record.